radiantearth/radiant-mlhub/docs/source/getting_started.rst

 Work with Dataset Collections
 +++++++++++++++++++++++++++++

-Datasets have 1 or more collections associated with them.
-Collections fall into 2 types:
+Datasets have one or more collections associated with them.
+Collections fall into two types:

 * ``source_imagery``: Collections of source imagery associated with the dataset
 * ``labels``: Collections of labeled data associated with the dataset (these collections implement the